Yeshivat Eretz HaTzvi

-Rabbi David Ebner and Rabbi Yehuda Susman serve as the Rashei Yeshiva.
-Rav Ebner also serves as the Yeshiva's Mashgiach ruchani.
-The executive staff further consists of the Mankal (Director) of the Yeshiva Rav Benny Pflanzer, the SaMankal (Deputy Director) Rabbi Todd Berman and the associate director Rabbi Yitz Motzen.
-The Yeshiva's administrator is Mrs. Shulamith T. Ebner.
+Rav Yehuda Susman serves as the Rosh Yeshiva. and Mashgiach ruchani emeritus.
+Rav Benny Pflanzer is the Mankal (Director) of the yeshiva.
+Rav Todd Berman is the associate director.

 Students

 The student body is made up of students from all around the world.
 The yeshiva currently has students from America, Canada, England, Australia and South Africa.
 The yeshiva also has a high percentage of students from different European countries.